Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 Understanding the Science Behind Gluten Free Puff Pastry

-Gluten-free baking is tough.
-Your grain-free baked goods need to know the science behind pastry.
+Gluten free baking is tough, especially when trying to achieve the same texture as rough puff pastry.
+Your grain free baked goods need to know the science behind pastry.
 This is because they lack wheat’s natural binding properties.

 The Role of Alternative Flours in Pastry Making